faisalsaifii/DBMS/README.md

 ### What is DBMS?

 - Software used to manage database
-- Example, MySQL (Commercial Database)
+- Example, MySQL & Oracle (Commercial DB)
 - Provides interface to perform operations like:
   - Creation of Database
   - Storage of Data